What is cotton lawn?

 What is a cotton lawn fabric?

-The cotton lawn is therefore a plain weave fabric made of 100% cotton
+The cotton lawn is therefore a plain weave fabric made from 100% cotton

 It was first produced in the French city of Laon, from which its current name is derived.
-The term "lawn" in English means lawn; so if we translate it back it is "lawn cotton" 😊.
-Cotton lawn was introduced to the UK in the 16th century, initially traditionally produced in linen, then in the 20th century in 100% cotton.
+The term "lawn" in English means lawn; so if translated back it’s "lawn cotton" 😊.
+Cotton lawn was introduced to the UK in the 16th century, originally traditionally made from linen before switching to 100% cotton in the 20th century.

-The most well-known were created by Liberty of London, who made their "Tana Lawn" fabrics famous in the 1920s by using fine long-fiber cotton from Africa.
+The most famous were created by Liberty of London, who made their "Tana Lawn" fabrics famous in the 1920s by using fine long-staple cotton from Africa.
 Their name "Tana Lawn" was given after Lake Tana located in Ethiopia.

-Today, more and more brands offer cotton lawn fabrics, at c'est du joly we have decided to offer you those from the English brand Dashwood Studio, which feature original patterns in beautiful widths of 140 to 150cm and at a price slightly lower than Liberty for a quality that is quite comparable.
-It is also an opportunity to find fabrics that stand out from the ordinary and that you won't see sold everywhere.
+Today, more and more brands offer cotton lawn fabrics, at c'est du joly we have decided to offer you those from the English brand Dashwood Studio, which offer original patterns in a beautiful width of 140 to 150cm and at a price slightly lower than Liberty for a quality that is quite comparable.
+It is also an opportunity to find fabrics that stand out and that you won’t see sold everywhere.

 Characteristics of cotton lawn

-One of the characteristics of cotton lawn is its availability in beautiful and shimmering prints that offer sewers many possibilities for creative and original designs.
+One of the features of cotton lawn is its availability in beautiful and shimmering prints that offer sewists many possibilities for creative and original designs.

 Being made of 100% cotton also gives it interesting characteristics: